tanmay-rpatil/tm-web-scrape/README.md

 - First install Python3
 - These are instructions for bash shell
 - These will generate all the CSVs except for the marshall sources
-- For Marshall, follow the intructions after this

 ```bash
 # install required libraries from the requirements.txt file